weaveworks/scope/site/installing.md

 [minimesos](https://github.com/ContainerSolutions/minimesos) project enables running Apache Mesos cluster on a single machine, making it very easy to develop Mesos frameworks.

-Weave Scope is part of minimesos cluster by default can be accessed on `http://172.17.0.1:4040/`.
+Weave Scope is part of minimesos cluster by default, and can be accessed on `http://172.17.0.1:4040/`.

 If you have removed Weave Scope from your minimesos cluster, you can add it back with the following command: